 Registration and accommodation booking is now open.
 We have secured fantastic accommodation rates - $179 per night including wifi and parking - for the conference and up to 3 days either side.
 Breakfast is available at the hotel for $25 pp, payable at checkout.

 Join us in sunny Queensland and meet with national and international colleagues in science education.

 Registration and accommodation

-Abstract submissions for presentations of research work in science education in formal and informal contexts are open.
+Abstract submissions for presentations of research work in science education in formal and informal contexts are now closed.

-The conference includes (a) paper presentations (comprising a 20-minute oral presentation and 10-minute discussion), and (b) poster presentations.
-All abstracts should be less than 300 words in length, including references.
+The conference includes (a) paper presentations (comprising a 20-minute oral presentation and 20-minute discussion), and (b) poster presentations.

 Free Registration For Graduate Student Volunteers

 Five conference registrations have been reserved to be made available free of charge to graduate research students in science education (MEd and PhD and similar, rather than MTeach, and not in paid employment) who will agree to volunteer to support the conference.
 That will mean being on duty on reception desks, being assigned to session rooms to support speakers, wrangling technology or calling those who can and so on.
 You would still be responsible for your own travel and accommodation, so it may be particularly attractive for this living in Brisbane and the Gold Coast, but all are welcome.
 If you are interested, please email David Geelan firstname.lastname@example.org